Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 Wouldn't I love to have that printed on my T-shirt.
-But let’s be honest, those days when I got attention from ladies have gone, compared to any other guys in her circle, I wouldn't stand a chance.
+But let's be honest, those days when I got attention from ladies have gone, compared to any other guys in her circle, I wouldn't stand a chance.
 That's totally fine, even a bit surprised when we still hung out, tho.
 She seemed intrigued, but not sold with the fact that I'm still single, teasing me while giving questioning eyes.
 \
 \
 \